Museum of the Bible: Reception

 In contrast to these comments, Biblical scholars Joel Baden of Yale Divinity School and Candida Moss of University of Birmingham, who wrote the book Bible Nation: The United States of Hobby Lobby, expressed concerns about the museum's mission, saying, "They have misled the public at large by promoting a curriculum and a museum that tell only the story that the Greens want to tell, without acknowledging that scholars and experts have spent decades, indeed centuries, laboring to provide very different accounts of the Bible and its history."

-After spending many hours while writing the book with museum founder Steve Green and president Cary Summers, they concluded:It's not really a museum of the Bible, it's a museum of American Protestantism.
-Their whole purpose is to show this country as a Christian country governed by Christian morality.
-(Moss)Their three-minute promo is fascinating demonstration of this problem.
-At least half of it is a reenactment of American history which has no bearing on the Biblethe signing of the Declaration of Independence, for example, or the Revolutionary War.
-The worry is that the museum portrays a story of the Bible that culminates in Protestantism and America.
-(Baden)In contrast, Christopher Rollston, a professor at George Washington University and expert on the Old Testament, was pleased with the museum’s efforts "to be quite historical in the wordings of the displays that they have," adding that "they have made it clear that they’re willing to listen to scholars' critiques."
+After spending many hours while writing the book with museum founder Steve Green and president Cary Summers, they concluded:

+In contrast, Christopher Rollston, a professor at George Washington University and expert on the Old Testament, was pleased with the museum's efforts "to be quite historical in the wordings of the displays that they have", adding that "they have made it clear that they're willing to listen to scholars' critiques."

 John Fea, associate professor of American history at Messiah College, and chair of the history department, said, "It's hard to see this as anything other than an attempt to try to bring Christian values in the Bible's teachings as understood by Evangelical Protestants, like the Greens, into the center of American political life and American cultural life."
 However, the Catholic theologian Thomas L. McDonald, writing in the National Catholic Register praised the abundance of material dedicated to the history of the Bible with respect to Catholicism:

 A blog article in The Economist criticized the Museum of the Bible for focusing on Protestant, Jewish and Roman Catholic views, but ignoring the views of Eastern Orthodox Christianity and not mentioning the impact of the Bible on Islam or taking into account the opinions of scholars who do not consider that the Bible contains a coherent story.
-Biblical scholars have also accused the Museum of the Bible as "normalizing a Bible that authorizes white evangelical dominion."
+Biblical scholars have also accused the Museum of the Bible as "normalizing a Bible that authorizes white evangelical dominion".

+The Museum was the topic of a six-part BBC Radio 4 programme and podcast Word of God within the Intrigue series, first broadcast in February and March 2025; it was presented by Ben Lewis and featured papyrologist Roberta Mazza.